 An important step when milling fresh flour is first to inspect your grain.
 I’ve experienced a varying level of cleanliness when it comes to the berries I’ve purchased, some having hardly a rock or pebble whereas others have a few more.
 You do not want this debris finding its way into your mill, let alone your bread.
 I first weigh out the amount of grain per my formula requirements, plus a few extra grams, and then dump the grain out onto a clean baking sheet.
 This process lets me quickly pick through the berries looking for anything out of place.
 Even with quite a bit of grain to inspect I can do this rather quickly.
 Once I have picked over the grain, it goes straight into my mill to be hand-milled: a slow process that produces an exceptionally fine flour.
 By keeping the flour temperature low, I’m able to retain more nutrients and essential oils present in the grain.

 I don’t expect many to have a grain mill at their disposal if you don’t check with your local market to see if they have whole grain spelt flour for sale, chances are they will.
-If you can only find white spelt flour that will work just as well3, perhaps with a little less overall flavor.
+If you can only find white spelt flour that will work just as well, perhaps with a little less overall flavor.
+If you do use white spelt, I’d recommend reducing the overall hydration 5-10% to accommodate.
 If you use aged spelt flour, please see my note about the levain percentage at the beginning of the formula below.

 My formula also calls for “type 85” flour, which I source from Central Milling.
 If you don’t have type 85 on hand (I don’t expect many to have this) a good way to approximate this high-extraction flour is to mix half bread flour with half whole wheat, as described by Chad Robertson in Tartine No. 3.
 I like the level of extraction of this flour, it has just the right amount of bran/germ left to provide serious flavor but just enough removed to provide strength and loft still.
 I am relying on the strength of this flour to help support the extreme extensibility of the spelt at this hydration, and the added whole wheat flavors are just icing on the top.